tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/3/Activities/03-Stu_Sorting/README.md

 4. Output a sample of the data.

-5. Sort the DataFrame by `Close` in descending order using `sort_values`.

-6. Calculate daily returns.
+5. Calculate daily returns.

-7. Sort the DataFrame by `Close` again in descending order using `sort_values` to obtain top daily return records.
+6. Sort the DataFrame by `Close` in descending order using `sort_values` to obtain top daily return records.

-8. Slice out 5 records.
+7. Slice out 5 records.

-9. Plot the data.
+8. Plot the data.

 ---